UCLA-CS-131/handbook/playbooks/lecture-note.md

 ## Writing the Content

 The rest of the content for the lesson plan should go *after* the table of contents.
+A handful of general tips:

-Ideally, you should use levels of headings (starting at 2, i.e. `##`) to split up the lecture content.
+- use levels of headings (starting at 2, i.e. `##`) to split up the lecture content
+- we encourage using spacing frequently; nobody loves long paragraphs of text!

 {: .note }